La Bandera Dominicana

 The Dominican Republic's national plate — white rice, red kidney beans (habichuelas guisadas), and stewed meat arranged on the plate like the Dominican flag, the universal weekday lunch.

-Scoop a forkful that gets a bit of all three components: fluffy rice catches the saucy red beans (still partly whole, partly mashed-thick), chicken thigh strands tender from the sofrito braise.
-Each component is simple alone but the combination — the rice's blank canvas, the beans' salty-sweet body, the chicken's herb-and-pepper depth — is the Dominican household lunch identity.
+Scoop a forkful that gets a bit of all three components: fluffy white rice catches the saucy red beans (still partly whole, partly mashed-thick), with tender pollo guisado strands softened in the sofrito braise.
+Each component is simple alone, but the combination — the rice's blank canvas, the beans' salty-sweet body, the meat's herb-and-pepper depth — is the comforting Dominican household-lunch identity, rounded out by a slice of avocado or a piece of fried plantain.

 Variations